 Ultimate On Demand

 Sky recently teamed up with Netflix to offer this superb bundle where you get both Sky Box Sets and Netflix for just £12 a month.
-That's certainly cheaper than paying for them separately, so we'd drop your current Netflix subscription if you do get Sky.
+That's certainly cheaper than paying for them separately, so we'd suggest dropping your current Netflix subscription if you do get Sky.

 This gives you Netflix (which usually costs at least £5.99 a month), as well as lots of Sky shows on-demand.
 These include Billions, The Affair, Succession and Patrick Melrose, along with hit Netflix series like Stranger Things, Orange is the New Black, The Last Tzars and The Crown.

-This usually costs £12 a month, but new customers can get it for £3 for the first month.
+This costs £12 a month and there's no contract, so you can cancel at any time.
 If you only want Netflix and not the Sky on-demand shows, you can subscribe to it separately through Sky and have it included in your Sky bill.

 There are 11 kids channels up for grabs, including the Disney Channel, Disney Junior, Nickelodeon, Nick Toons, Boomerang and Cartoon Network.